ntuhep/bprimeKit/interface/README.md

 For an example of using the branches, see that file: [`proj.cc`](../test/proj.cc)

+For a utility to maintain the format.h see the [BprimeKit-Format-Generator](https://github.com/enochnotsocool/BprimeKit-Format-Generator) package.

 ### `bprimeKit.h`
 The file [`bprimeKit`](bprimeKit) defines the custom `EDAnalyzer` class that performs the bprimeKit ntuplizing process.
 For the documentation of the method implementations, read the [`README.md`](../plugins/README.md) in the plugins directory.